After successfully creating a

 Please be aware that the payload is read-only, you are not able to modify it.
 We have put it there to help you in the development process by understanding what you can use/make reference to as part of the function code.

 Using the relevant button from the Settings tab, you are able to add new Environment variables.
 Clicking the button will open a dialogue window where you can provide a name and a value for your new variable.
-As mentioned above, we have a set of reserved environment variables.
-The UI will inform you if you attempt to use them.

 You can access the variable during runtime by using